How to Sample When Making Music

 But there are software-only solutions that you can use inside your existing DAW.
 Some examples include:

-What’s more is some beat making software options like FL Studio and Ableton Live have built in sampler modules that come bundled with their software.
+What’s more is some of the options for beat making software like FL Studio and Ableton Live have built in sampler modules that come bundled with their software.
 Ableton has Simpler and Sampler, FL Studio has FruitySlicer and SliceX while Reason+ has the NN-19 and NN-XT.

 To use these, you would capture the audio inside your DAW (or download pre-recorded audio from the internet) and drag it into the sampler module you’re using to manipulate it.